 All coaches will also be required to submit a signed LMBA Coaches Code of Conduct.
 Please click HERE to access this document.

-A police background check is required for anyone volunteering to coach at the Mosquito division or higher.
+A police background check is required for anyone volunteering to coach at the Mosquito (11U) division or higher.
 Rally Cap and Rookie are not considered "drop-off" programs.
-The City of Lacombe Police Service is unable to provide this background check as it's not an RCMP detachment, however, the Blackfalds RCMP detachment can provide this at your request.
+The City of Lacombe Police Service can provide a background check for people that live in Lacombe.
+If you live in Lacombe County or a community without an RCMP station, the Blackfalds or Ponoka RCMP detachments can provide this at your request.
+Individuals with a receipt will be reimbursed by the LMBA if they are charged for this background check.

 Although Respect in Sport (see above) is the minimum certification required for Rally Cap and Rookie, coaches are encouraged to also take the Initiation Coach certification which consists of completing an online module (1.5 hours) and then attending a local clinic (4 hours).
 The LMBA requires each Head Coach at the Rookie level to take the Initiation Coach certification and will fully reimburse the Head Coach for the course fee.